 More Than Quality of Care

 A good patient survey looks at many factors in addition to the quality of care that the patient receives.
 Other things to consider are the cleanliness of the facility, the way that billing is handled, the quality of the food, the behavior of the physicians and other hospital staff, customer service issues such as helpfulness and wait times, ethical issues, and even the setup of the hospital website.
 All of these things are addressed in the best patient satisfaction surveys.

 The Full Scope

-It is essential to use expert resources to develop truly effective patient surveys.
-Each survey should be custom-designed to address the needs and concerns of a specific organization by behavioral psychologists.
+It is essential to use expert resources to develop effective patient surveys.
+We recommend that each survey be custom-designed by a behavioral psychologist to address the needs and concerns of a specific organization.
 Behavioral psychologists are able to quickly get to the core of what patients expect and need from their hospital while keeping survey lengths reasonable.
 Depending on what information is most pressing, surveys can focus on things such as bedside manner, hospital image, or the level of professionalism within the facility.

 Each patient satisfaction survey should be available in various formats, including online, on the phone, or on paper, giving patients the flexibility to give feedback in the way that works best for them.
 This increases the response rate and the reliability of the results.

 Once the patient survey is completed, medical care facility administrators should be given guidance in terms of what steps need to be taken next to improve processes.
 This will define the needs of the hospital and help the facility develop actionable steps that translate into higher levels of patient satisfaction, more recommendations and, ultimately, a higher revenue stream for the hospital.
 Armed with this information, facilities can further develop their vision and shape their organizations into what they want them to be.